okteto/okteto/samples/java-gradle/README.md

 Okteto enables you to debug your applications directly from your favorite IDE.
 Let's take a look at how that works in IntelliJ, one of the most popular IDEs for Java development.

-> Add the following JVM arguments in the Gradle/Maven configuration files to enable remote debugging in your Java application:
+> Add the following JVM arguments in the Gradle configuration files to enable remote debugging in your Java application:
 >
 > `-agentlib:jdwp=transport=dt_socket,server=y,suspend=n,address=5005`